BViganotti/personal_file_sync/README.md

 ## Why

-I'm working for big tech and my build VM is far away.
-Whether it is for updating files or using AI tools the latency is so long that i can drink an espresso between two prompts which i'm not a fan of.
-I'm also not a fan of modify 150x a day rsync commands or scp this and that so i created this tool to quiet my frustration.
-It works OK.
+I'm working for big tech company and my build VM is far away.
+Whether it is for updating files with VSCode remotely or using AI tools the latency is so long that i can drink an espresso between two prompts which i'm not a fan of.
+I'm also not a fan of modifying 150x a day some rsync commands or scp this and that, so i created this tool to quiet my frustration.
+Now i have VSCode locally and it a much better experience.

 ## Prerequisites